stefanicjuraj/docs2llms/README.md

 ➜ --output-dir:  The output directory of the processed content.
 ➜ --skip:        Folders to skip during processing.
 ➜ --exclude:     Exclude files based on specified extensions (md, mdx, rst, txt).
+➜ --verbose:     Log the processed files in the terminal.
 ➜ --summary:     Display a summary of the processed content.
 ➜ --analyze:     Analysis report of the processed content.
 ➜ --preview:     Preview the content in the terminal before processing.